 Home to some of the most staggeringly impressive and intricate rock carvings in the country, and possibly the world, Abu Simbel is a place of wonder and excitement and should be a stop on any Egyptian itinerary.
-Located in the Southern part of the country, bordering on Sudan, the temples of the village of Abu Simbel have been designated as a UNESCO World Heritage site.
-The temples are carved in to the mountainside in the 13th century BC and were dedicated to the reigning Pharaoh of the time - Ramses II and his wife Nefertari, catering to their egos as well as memorialising their power.Read More
+Located in the Southern part of the country, bordering on Sudan, the temples of Abu Simbel have been designated as a UNESCO World Heritage site.
+The temples were carved in to the mountainside in the 13th century BC and dedicated to the reigning Pharaoh of the time - Ramses II and his wife Nefertari, catering to their egos as well as memorializing their power.Read More

-The landscape here is barren desert with towering cliffs that slope down to the Lake Nasser.
-Despite this, the temples are unmissable, making a trip to this otherwise unexciting region more than worth the time and effort.
-Aside from the main temples there are a number of other fascinating areas that should be explored.
-The depiction of the Battle of Qadesh is both complete and stunning and is carved into the main complex.
+The landscape here is barren desert with towering cliffs that slope down to Lake Nasser.
+Despite this, the temples are unmissable, making a trip to this region more than worth the time and effort.

 Abu Simbel Tours